amir5000/amir5000/README.md

 # Hello!

 My name is Amir Arafat and I am a UI System Architect at ArbiterSports.
+I have more than 12 years of experience as a Front-end developer.
 My main programming language has been JavaScript, but I ❤️ &nbsp;all front-end technologies.
+I am trying to contribut to open source as much as I can in my free time.
 I ❤️ &nbsp; OSS and the OSS community.

 #### My main experience is:
-- Node/Express/AWS Serverless Lambda. 😎
+- Node/Express/AWS Serverless with Lambda. 😎
 - ReactJs. ⚛
 - Redux. 🤖
 - TypeScript 😈